 The barrier draw is a huge factor in the Melbourne Cup result.
 With owner’s and punters alike hoping their horse is drawn favourably. let’s take a look at where you want your pick to be placed in the gates.

 Certain barriers historically have had huge success in the Melbourne Cup, while others seem to curse the unlucky horse who draws it.
 So, settle in as we take a look at where you want your pick to be placed in the gates:

 Statistically, the best and most most winning barriers at the Melbourne Cup are:

 Barrier 5: 8 wins.

-Many are following Yucatan after his outrageous run in the Herbert Power Stakes, being wide for most of the race and storming away to be leading by 7 lengths at the 100 metre mark.
-Having quality jockey Lloyd Williams on board gives an even better chance of taking out the Cup.
+This year, many are following Yucatan after his outrageous run in the Herbert Power Stakes, being wide for most of the race and storming away to be leading by seven lengths at the 100-metre mark.
+Having quality jockey Lloyd Williams on board gives an even better chance of winning Melbourne Cup.

 Another threat to note is Magic Circle.
-The Irish galloper has won consecutive races over the 3200 metre mark by six lengths and with last years Cup winning jockey Corey Brown on board, Magic Circle is more than capable of taking out the Cup.
+The Irish galloper has won consecutive races over the 3200-metre mark by six lengths and with last year’s Cup winning jockey Corey Brown on board, Magic Circle is more than capable of winning the 2018 Melbourne Cup.

 There is a strong contingent of international contenders, and it seems incredibly likely the Cup will be taken overseas this year.
 But we all know anything can happen in the Cup, with previous roughie’s winning, it will take a lot to shock in the race that stops the nation.